 Document Layout

 A homogenized structure of the documents of the AERAS project is important to make the communication process as efficient as possible.
-To ensure uniform presentations, templates for documents, deliverables and slides including AERAS’ logo were prepared and have been made available to Consortium partners via the project’s internal repository.
+To ensure uniform presentations, templates for documents, deliverables, and slides including AERAS’ logo were prepared and have been made available to Consortium partners via the project’s internal repository.

 The template for a presentation is presented below: